Vegetation

 Mammals

-The less-developed eastern Taiwan has quite a complex habitat for wildlife.
-It is, therefore, home to much of Taiwan's wildlife.
-According to a recent survey, there are more than 20 species of mammals to be found on the East Coast.
-Among them, six are unique to Taiwan, including the Taiwan macaque, the small yellow-bellied mouse and the Zijian mouse.
-Taiwan macaques are especially representative of Taiwanese wildlife.
-They are also the easiest to observe.
-The Taiyuan River valley in Taitung is well-known habitat for Taiwan macaques.
-There are often groups of macaques in these woods, especially during nocturnal feeding time.
+The less-developed eastern Taiwan has a complex habitat for wildlife, making it home to much of Taiwan's diverse fauna.
+According to a recent survey, there are more than 20 species of mammals found on the East Coast.
+Among them, six are unique to Taiwan, including the Taiwan macaque, the small yellow-bellied mouse, and the Zijian mouse.
+Taiwan macaques are particularly representative of Taiwanese wildlife and are easily observable.
+The Taiyuan River valley in Taitung is a well-known habitat for Taiwan macaques, where groups of these primates can often be seen, especially during nocturnal feeding time.

 Fish

-Some of the fish that are endemic to Taiwan include the tall-bodied shovel-jaw fish, ho-spine fish and Kikuchi's small carp.
-Every year from March to August, there is the fish migration in the Xiuguluan River.
-The wonder in this event is comparable to the famous salmon runs in the temperate zones.
-It is considered one of the world's premier subtropical river migrations.
-It starts in the spring each year, one after another, millions of fish come from the Pacific Ocean and swim into the Xiuguluan River for their fantastic run.
+Several fish species are endemic to Taiwan, such as the tall-bodied shovel-jaw fish, ho-spine fish, and Kikuchi's small carp.
+Each year, from March to August, a remarkable fish migration occurs in the Xiuguluan River.
+This event rivals the famous salmon runs in temperate zones and is considered one of the world's premier subtropical river migrations.
+Millions of fish swim from the Pacific Ocean into the Xiuguluan River during spring, creating a fantastic spectacle.

 Birds

-There are nearly 150 species of birds on the East Coast alone.
-With rich bird resources and a relatively undisturbed landscape, it is a true paradise for bird-watchers.
-The Wild Bird Association of Taiwan has carefully planned out the thirteen bird-watching routes.
-There are many migratory and resident bird as well as various different species on the Xiuguluan River and along the Ma Wu Cave Creek Valley.
-The bird that most represents the area is an endemic species of Taiwan — the Black-headed Bulbul, which can only be found on the east of Taiwan and in Hengchun.
+The East Coast boasts nearly 150 bird species, making it a true paradise for bird-watchers.
+With abundant bird resources and relatively undisturbed landscapes, the Wild Bird Association of Taiwan has carefully planned thirteen bird-watching routes.
+Along the Xiuguluan River and the Ma Wu Cave Creek Valley, bird enthusiasts can observe both migratory and resident birds, as well as various different species.
+One bird that most represents the area is an endemic species of Taiwan — the Black-headed Bulbul, which can only be found on the east coast of Taiwan and in Hengchun.
 The black-headed and white-headed Bulbul found on the west coast of Taiwan demonstrates a wonderful example of geographical segregation.

 Coastal Ecosystems